chestnutforty/eval-trace-viewer/README.md

 # Eval Trace Viewer

-A lightweight web application for exploring evaluation traces and providing feedback on model outputs.
+Web application for exploring evaluation traces and providing feedback on model outputs.
 Built with FastAPI (backend) and React + Vite (frontend), using Supabase for persistent storage.

 ## Features